The Hidden Sugars: Health Foods That Could Harm Your Teeth

 Dried Fruits and Fruit Leathers

-Concentrated natural sugars combined with a sticky texture create the perfect storm for tooth decay, as they adhere to teeth and feed harmful bacteria.
+Concentrated natural sugars, combined with a sticky texture, create the perfect environment for tooth decay, as they adhere to teeth and feed harmful bacteria.

 When fat is removed, manufacturers often add sugar to improve taste.
 A serving of low-fat flavoured yogurt can contain more sugar than a small chocolate bar.